After going through years of medical school – you’re an expert in medical lingo.

 Your physician employment contract is an important document that will dictate how your employment goes.

-It’s crucial that you make sure you understand every line of your contract and the best way to do this is by hiring a contract review lawyer.
+You must make sure you understand every line of your contract and the best way to do this is by hiring a physician contract review lawyer.

 There are many different components of a solid contract.
 Let’s look at those in more detail in the next section.